pgale/lineage_15.1_Installation_TSV/README.md

-        Date & time - set automatic and time zone if not already set Hardware Switch Settings - disable both Camera Block Switch settings (your preference) About Phone - Tap Build Number until it shows you are a developer Status Bar - System icons - Battery - Don't show this icon (disable anything else to your liking)
+        Date & time - set automatic and time zone if not already set Hardware Switch Settings - disable both Camera Block Switch settings (your preference) About Phone - Tap Build Number until it shows you are a developer Status Bar - System icons - Battery - Don't show this icon (There's no battery so don't show this) (disable anything else to your liking)

     Buttons: